Volunteer in Nepal

 In April of 2015 Nepal was effected by a 7.8 magnitude earthquake that had disastrous effects on daily life and infrastructure.
 The effects were felt all throughout Nepal, from the Kathmandu valley to the rural villages in the mountains, and the communities in which our projects are located in suffered damages.
 Rebuild work has taken place with the help of volunteers and although there is still work to be done to some structures and a large community structure is planned work today is focused on supporting the lives of the women and children.
 Read our blog here to find out more about how your volunteer support, both in construction and community development initiatives, will help to rebuild the lives of this rural Nepalese community.

 There is never a shortage of things to do in Nepal, and you will have many options.
 The country is best known for having 8 out of 10 of the world’s highest mountains, like Mount Everest, and one of the most popular is to do a trek.
 Alternatively, visit Chitwan National Park and see the one horned rhino, or take an elephant safari.
 Kathmandu, the capital city of Nepal, is situated in the valley between towering mountains and grassy plains and is home to seven UNESCO World Heritage sites.
 It is well worth visiting on the weekends or after your volunteering placement.
 Whether surrounding yourself in nature or heading off the beaten track Nepal has something to offer everyone.

-Join us at Kaya and volunteer in Nepal, where our projects help to empower and provide resources to communities in need, and make a difference that will have a lasting and sustainable impact.
+Join us at Kaya and intern or volunteer in Nepal, where our projects help to empower and provide resources to communities in need, and make a difference that will have a lasting and sustainable impact.